pushdata/cs542-design-patterns/README.txt

 -----------------------------------------------------------------------
 ## To run by specifying arguments from command line
 ## We will use this to run your code
-ant -buildfile src/build.xml run -Darg0=src/input.txt -Darg1=src/output.txt -Darg2=2
+ant -buildfile src/build.xml run -Darg0=src/input.txt -Darg1=src/output.txt -Darg2=3 -Darg3="A quick brown" -Darg4=3

 -----------------------------------------------------------------------

 ## To create tarball for submission
-ant -buildfile src/build.xml tarzip or tar -zcvf saiprudhvi_chode_assign_3.tar.gz saiprudhvi_chode_assign_3
+ant -buildfile src/build.xml tarzip or tar -zcvf saiprudhvi_chode_sravan_guduru_assign_4.tar.gz saiprudhvi_chode_sravan_guduru_assign_4

 -----------------------------------------------------------------------